esaeberg/filemaker-docker/README.md

 A FileMaker Server docker image.

+# Know Isues

+For now, it's impossible to connect to the admin and the fmsadmin resetpw cmd don't reconnise the pin code ...

 ## First thing to do

 You need to replace "PUT_HERE_YOUR_PERSONNAL_URL" in the Dockerfile with the link of the filemaker server you want install